-After getting down all the details, you hunt around for the crisis comms plan and the out of hours calling rota.
+After getting down all the details, you hunt around for the charity’s crisis comms plan and the Out of Hours calling rota.
 The rota is not up to date, and the first three colleagues you call have ‘number unreachable’.
 Eventually you speak to a Director, usually in IT or Finance.
 The crisis has now been running for 45 minutes.

 You speak to the Director for Services and she agrees to look into this case, and what action has been taken under the safeguarding process.
 She also says that she will be alerting your solicitors.

 The solicitors are almost certainly a charity-specialist practice or a mid-sized regional firm, mostly without any sort of national crisis handling experience.
 As such they are rarely thinking about the intersection of public affairs, media, social media and legal liability – merely the final part.
 (For balance, some are brilliant in this case).

 The phone rings again and it is a researcher for the alleged victim’s MP.
 He wants to find out what you know about the case.
 You say you will be issuing a statement shortly, which you will share with them.

 Right, so pause here.
 What lessons can we derive so far: